-WASHINGTON — A website defending former congressman Ruben Kihuen, who left office last year following a #MeToo scandal, names and attempts to dismantle the stories of three women who have accused him of sexual harassment — two of whom had not previously come forward publicly.
+WASHINGTON — A website defending former Congress member Ruben Kihuen, who left office last year following a #MeToo scandal, names and attempts to dismantle the stories of three women who have accused him of sexual harassment — two of whom had not previously come forward publicly.

 The website, which has shocked Nevada political circles, came to the spotlight following a BuzzFeed News report Tuesday that focused on the Las Vegas city council seat Kihuen is now running for.
 BuzzFeed News is not linking to the site, which contains several inaccuracies, because it outs alleged victims of sexual harassment without their consent.
 The site also includes photos of the three women.